 - 2 cups water

-- If the breasts are thick, use a meat mallet and flatten the thickest part of the breasts to ¾ inch.
+- Trim the chicken.
+If the breasts are thick, use a meat mallet and flatten the thickest part of the breasts to ยพ inch.

-- If brining, combine 2 cups cold water with 1 tablespoon table salt.
+- If brining, combine 2 cups cold water with 1 tablespoon of table salt and 1 tablespoon of brown sugar.
 Submerge the chicken in the brine for up to 1 hour.
-As little as 20 minutes will help moisture a lot.
-Be sure to carefully rinse off the salt when done brining.
+As little as 20 minutes will help a lot with moisture.
+Be sure to rinse off the salt carefully when done.

-- Use the seasoning of your choice.
-I suggest ½ teaspoon paprika, ½ teaspoon garlic powder, and ¼ teaspoon black pepper.
-If not brining, add ½ teaspoon kosher salt.
-If you use a different seasoning, be sure not to add more salt if you have brined.
+- You can use the seasoning of your choice.
+I suggest ยฝ teaspoon paprika, ยฝ teaspoon garlic powder, and ยผ teaspoon black pepper.
+If you are not brining, add ยฝ teaspoon kosher salt.
+If you use a different seasoning, do not add more salt if you have brined.

-- Pat dry the breasts then brush with a light coat of vegetable or olive oil.
+- Pat dry the breasts, then brush with a light vegetable or olive oil coat.

 - Sprinkle all sides with a light coat of seasoning.

 - Place over direct heat with a closed lid.
-Flip every 5 minutes until an internal temperature of 165°.
-About 20 minutes most of the time, but remember you are cooking to the final internal temperature and not by time, so check the temperature a few times early.
+Flip every 5 minutes until the internal temperature reaches 165ยฐโabout 20 minutes most of the time, but check the temperature a few times early.

 Recipe Notes